poseylabs/posey/services/core/mcp/README.md

 - Extensible tool system

 ## Setup
-All services are meant to be run from the root of the /services folder using docker compose:
+All core services are meant to be run from the root of the /services/core folder using docker compose:

 1. Build the Docker image:
 ```bash